mantidproject/governance/governance.md

 Technical Working Group (TWG) and the Committed Collaborative Roadmap (CCR)
 ---------------------------------------------------------------------------

-The Technical Working Group (TWG) owns the Comitted Collaborative Roadmap (CCR) and the Developer Workshops (for the collaboration).
+The Technical Working Group (TWG) owns the Committed Collaborative Roadmap (CCR) and the Developer Workshops (for the collaboration).
 It coordinates technical discussions with an emphasis on those that concerns multiple facilities.

 **Committed Collaborative Roadmap (CCR)**